neuroeddu/Auto-qPCR/README.md

 # Auto-qPCR

+Currently the website folder contains python script using flask to create a local server

+We are deploying that program using google cloud computing and the scripts for that process are in the "cloud" folder.

+A user guide in in progress.

+# Orginal python script instructions

+The python script for to run processing from the terminal is still avialable

 Step to run a qPCR analysis

 1. a) save the raw qPCR output data as a .csv file.
 Place the file(s) in a data folder.